oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_budget_alert_rule_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The audience that will receive the alert when it triggers.
+                                            <div>The audience that receives the alert when it triggers.
 An empty string is interpreted as null.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>